 During the early part of the 20th century, Tarmac was the preferred material to use as a road surface.
 It created a smooth surface when solid — which was extremely useful during the increased industrialization of the period.
-Another reason why Tarmac was the prefered material for road surfacing was because it didn’t create any dust and was much stronger than stone or concrete.
+Another reason why Tarmac was the prefered material for road surfacing was that it didn’t create any dust and was much stronger than stone or concrete.

 However, while Tarmac was an improvement on the earlier methods of road surfacing, it had its own weaknesses.
 Tarmac required an incredible amount of physical labour to lay properly, as well as an industrial oven to keep the tar molten.

 Tarmac also decayed relatively quickly, meaning that roads could look shoddy within ten years.
-Finally, Tarmac, with its hard, industrial, uniformly grey appearance, was an inappropriate material for decorative paving and park footpaths.
-Because of these drawbacks, a new material was needed.
+Finally, Tarmac, with its hard, industrial, uniformly grey appearance, was inappropriate material for decorative paving and park footpaths.
+Because of these drawbacks, new material was needed.